-I cannot count the number of times I came home during residency to play with my kids.
-And then promptly fell asleep in the middle of reading a book to one of them.
+I can’t count the number of times I came home during residency to see my kids before bed time, and then promptly fell asleep in the middle of reading a book to one of them.
+My wife has some great pictures of this happening on multiple occasions.
 Your job in training is to learn how to be good at your job.
 It’s busy and we rarely have time to focus on things outside of the craft we are learning.
-It is tiring.
-Along the way, though, I hope you learn a little bit about financial decisions.
-The topic I want to discuss today is continued from our discussion on minimizing debt during residency.
-It really isn’t just a drop in the bucket.
-I want to show you the math behind why it is so important to save what you can during residency.
-In fact, I want to make an argument as to why you should invest in residency.
+This includes the importance of doctors investing during residency.

 Number 1: It will matter in the end